Ma3yTa/Utilitarian/.github/ISSUE_TEMPLATES/Bug.md

 (Paste any relevant logs - please use code blocks (```) to format console output, logs, and code as it's very hard to read otherwise)

-(upload a gif video if you want to be really effective (if applicable).
+(upload a gif video that demonstrates bug behavior if you can.
 [ScreenToGif](http://www.screentogif.com/) is a nice one for Windows)

 ### Possible fixes